Strengthening Families Georgia

 Everyday Actions that Support Families

-- Families feel supported when asking for help.
+- Ensure families feel supported and validated when asking for help.

 - Help families to develop skills & tools they need to identify their needs & connect to supports.